Two students looking at a computer

 Data Science Foundations and Contexts

 This foundational module underpins our approach to teaching future data scientists.
-It develops students' essential skills and awareness of the ethics and applicability of real-world data science contexts, whether that is big business, academic research, cause-related charities or public sector and policy.
+It develops students' essential skills and awareness of the ethics and practicalities of real-world data science contexts.
+These contexts will include big business, academic research, cause-related charities as well as policy and public sectors.

-Fundamentally, this module addresses two questions: firstly, 'What makes data science a science?', through material on the origins and orders of data science; and secondly, 'How does thinking about data science as a social and information science help us imagine and realise more ethical and sustainable futures?', through contexts of data.
+This module addresses two key questions: firstly, 'What makes data science a science?', through material on the origins and traditions of data uses; and secondly, 'How does thinking about data science as a social and information science help us imagine and realise more ethical and sustainable futures?'

 Core content includes:

-- the importance of useful data science, with critical understanding of how data science is used - in context - for good and bad;
+- the importance of useful data science, with critical understanding of how data science is used - in different contexts - for good and bad;

 - foundational professional skills and literacies (data, information, ethical and academic);